brene/docs/content/reference/platform.md

 ### Model

 A *model* defines the structure for a certain type of your data.
 (If you are familiar with SQL databases you can think of a model as the schema for a table.)
-A model consists of its name, an optional description and one or multiple [fields](#field).
+A model has a name, an optional description and one or multiple [fields](#field).

 An instantiation of a model is called a *node*.
 The collection of all nodes is what you would refer to as "your data".
 The term node makes a lot of sense here since every node is literally a node inside your data graph connected by edges.

 > For example a specific user would be a node of the `User` model.

-Every model will be available as a type in your GraphQL.
+Every model will be available as a type in your GraphQL schema.
 A common notation to quickly describe a Model is the [GraphQL IDL](https://github.com/facebook/graphql/pull/90) (interface definition language).

-> If your application is a blog where people can write posts and comment, you would probably need three models: `User`, `Post` and `Comment`.
+> If your application is a blog where people can write posts and comment, you would probably need those three models: `User`, `Post` and `Comment`.
 The IDL representation could look like this:

 ```graphql
 type User {